 Training learning topics

-The entire training programme is designed around four horizontal paths on competence development (paradigms of foreign and security policy in Eurasia and the Middle East, foreign and security policy of great powers in Eurasia and the Middle East, foreign and security policy scenario design, networking and international project design) and five pillars on problem - based knowledge acquisition (The Clash of Titans.
-Re-ordering Eurasia and the Middle East, From G-Zero to the Awakening of "the Rest", Eurasia - the Bedrock of the New World Order, When the Periphery Becomes the Center, From the Geopolitical Recession to the Rise of "the Rest").
+The entire training programme is designed around four horizontal paths on competence development (paradigms of foreign and security policy in Eurasia and the Middle East, foreign and security policy of great powers in Eurasia and the Middle East, foreign and security policy scenario design, networking and international project design) and five pillars on the problem – based knowledge acquisition (The Clash of Titans.
+Re-ordering Eurasia and the Middle East, From G-Zero to the Awakening of “the Rest”, Eurasia – the Bedrock of the New World Order, When the Periphery Becomes the Center, From the Geopolitical Recession to the Rise of “the Rest”).

 i.
 Scholars from universities from Eurasia and the Middle Eastern Countries;